siddharthkp/css-constructor/README.md

 If you are not familiar with `babel plugins` you can follow the [detailed instructions here.](https://github.com/loganfsmyth/babel-plugin-transform-decorators-legacy#installation--usage)

+Or, if you would prefer using 💄 without adding the babel transform for decorators, [up-vote this issue](https://github.com/siddharthkp/css-constructor/issues/1).

 --

 You can start using this right away.
 Even though 💄 is in `BETA`, the `@css` block will always look the same.